w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::info Participating to OpenGov

-For participating to OpenGov see the [dedicated pages](../maintain/maintain-guides-opengov.md).
+For participating in OpenGov see the [dedicated pages](../maintain/maintain-guides-opengov.md).

 :::